 So now, I want to share my experience with you to prevent you from making them!

-Reading about these 8 common mistakes to avoid when decluttering will help you declutter efficiently and grow on your minimalism journey.
+Reading about these 8 common mistakes to avoid when decluttering will help you declutter fast and efficiently and grow on your minimalism journey.

 Mistake #1 – Taking on too much at once